thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ***
 ### 4.2 Concrete Steps to Setup TempTracker – (all MobileFirst tasks)

+More details about the used Frameworks?
+Take a look [here](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Basic-Documentation-TempTracker--Sample#6-frameworks-and-tool-versions-used-for-the-mobile-application)

 ***
 #### 4.2.1 Development Environment – MobileFirst locally